zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ### Distributed generation
 To generate data on the cluster nodes, run this command:

-`$BIG_BENCH_BASH_SCRIPT_DIR/bigBenchClusterDataGen.sh`
+`$BIG_BENCH_BASH_SCRIPT_DIR/bigBench clusterDataGen`

 **Important:** default settings assume 2 cores per compute node! (small amazon ec2 instance).
-If you start the bigBenchClusterDataGen on bigger machiens you will run into a `java.lang.OutOfMemoryError: GC overhead limit exceeded` error.
+If you start the bigBench clusterDataGen on bigger machines you will run into a `java.lang.OutOfMemoryError: GC overhead limit exceeded` error.
 To Avoid this, please adapt setEnvVars -> BIG_BENCH_DATAGEN_JVM_ENV if you have compute nodes with more CPU cores.
 In this case remove the argument: `-Xmx750m`

 The data are being generated directly into HDFS (into the benchmarks/bigbench/data/ directory, absolute HDFS path is /user/ec2-user/benchmarks/bigbench/data/).